ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/external-ui.md

 	color: hsl(0, 0%, 47%);
 }

-/* Make sure the headings drop-down button does not change its size as different headings are selected. */
+/* Make sure the headings dropdown button does not change its size as different headings are selected. */
 .ck-editor .dropdown-toggle span {
 	display: inline-block;